Cauwth/ibreeding.cn/content/authors/xinru-shi/_index.md

 ---
 # Display name
-title: Yu Hu
+title: Xinru Shi

 # Username (this should match the folder name)
 authors:
-- yu-hu
+- xinru-shi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MS
+role: PhD.Student

 # Organizations/Affiliations
 organizations: